[?] Subscribe To This Site

 'A' stands for 'Agouti,' meaning, the agouti pattern on a rabbit's hair shaft.

 The typical 'wild rabbit' look is due to the 'A' Agouti pattern of rings on the hair shaft.
-Here is how the rings look in the case of a chestnut agouti rabbit (A_B_C_D_E_):Castor Rex Rabbit
+Here is how the rings look in the case of a chestnut agouti rabbit (A_B_C_D_E_):

 • White.
 At the bottom of the hair shaft nearest the skin, you'll find a very narrow ring of white, if the rabbit is in a prime coat.
 This ring is only present when the coat is in full condition, and is not often mentioned, except in connection with conditioning or with recognizing a prime rabbit pelt.

 • Slate-blue.
 Meaning, gray.
-The 'undercoat' is gray, and should constitute roughly 1/2 of the hair shaft.
+The 'undercoat' is bluish gray, and should constitute roughly 1/2 of the hair shaft.

-• rufus.
+• Rufus.
 The middle ring is a rich band of rufus red, also described as "orange," "well-defined orange," or "rich rufus red" in the various ARBA breed Standards of Perfection.

 • Black.
 The hair shaft is tipped with a sliver of black.